 Is it better to bake or cook chicken breast in a pan

 Both methods work great, it really depends on your preference.
 Baking chicken breast in the oven tends to be more forgiving as it is harder to overcook it.
 While cooking chicken breast on the stovetop allows you to get a nice sear on the outside.

 How to stop chicken breast from drying out when pan frying

 There are a few things you can do to help prevent your chicken breast from drying out.
 First, make sure to cook on high heat.
-Second, add some fat to the pan in the form of butter or oil.
-And lastly, let it rest for 5 minutes before cutting into it to allow the juices to redistribute.
+Second, add some fat to the pan in the form of butter or oil and spoon it over the chicken as it cooks.
+Lastly, let it rest for 5 minutes before cutting into it to allow the juices to redistribute.

 More guide on how to cook